How to Avoid Travel Scams

-Tourists get ripped off.
+Travel scams are pretty common.
+Tourists get ripped off all the time.
 Travel long enough and you’ll find yourself the intended victim of at least one of these travel scams that I fell for strictly for the purposes of research to help you out, Dear Travel Buddy, because, I mean, who needs to keep all their money anyway.

-In Thailand I was taken by a tuk tuk driver.
-To a jewellery store.
-See, it’s common practice around Phuket, Thailand to hire a tuk tuk to take you to your destination, only to have the driver first stop off at a jewellery store or tailor shop so you can look around.
+My story: In Thailand I was taken by a tuk tuk driver.
+To a jewelry store.
+See, it’s common practice around Phuket, Thailand to hire a tuk tuk to take you to your destination, only to have the driver first stop off at a jewelry store or tailor shop so you can look around.
 Against your will.

 Most people don’t mind this if they’ve already come to expect it.
 I was prepared for this to happen.
 The driver pulled in front of the store and motioned for me to go in.
 When I walked in, the salesladies greeted me and asked me if I wanted to buy some earrings.
 I wanted a necklace, so I looked around the display cases.
 But I didn’t see anything I wanted, so I turned and bowed a little to the ladies and walked out the door.